Chapter 8. Networking

 2

-Optional: Annotation key-value pair for node selection, where bridge-interface must match the name of a bridge configured on some nodes.
-If you add this annotation to your network attachment definition, your virtual machine instances will only run on the nodes that have the bridge-interface bridge connected.
+Optional: Annotation key-value pair for node selection for the bridge configured on some nodes.
+If you add this annotation to your network attachment definition, your virtual machine instances will only run on the nodes that have the defined bridge connected.

 3